kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. MEN 2A is characterised by tumours of pancreatic islet cells and panhypopituitarism
 	E. MEN 2B is characterised by tumours of the parathyroid glands, pancreatic islet cells and pituitary gland - F

-#### Answer: A. MEN 1 is characterised by tumours of the parathyroid gland, pancreatic islet cells and pituitary gland - ?
+#### Answer: A. MEN 1 is characterised by tumours of the parathyroid gland, pancreatic islet cells and pituitary gland - TRUE
+- MEN 1 is characterised by tumours of the parathyroid gland, pancreatic islet cells and pituitary gland.
+The gene causing MEN 1 has recently been identified on chromosome 11 and appears to function as a tumour-suppressor gene.
+The clinical features of the MEN 1 syndrome depend on the pattern of tumour involvement in the individual patient.
+Hyperparathyroidism is present in at least 90% of affected patients.
+Asymptomatic hypercalcaemia is the most common manifestation; about 25% of patients have evidence of nephrolithiasis or nephrocalcinosis.
+In contrast to sporadic cases of hyperparathyroidism, diffuse hyperplasia or multiple adenomas are found more frequently than solitary adenomas.
+MEN 2A is characterised by medullary carcinoma of the thyroid, phaeochromocytoma and hyperparathyroidism.
+The clinical features of MEN 2A depend on the type of tumour present.
+Almost all patients with the MEN 2A syndrome have medullary carcinoma of the thyroid.
+Phaeochromocytoma occurs in about 50% of patients within MEN 2A.
+Hyperparathyroidism is less common than medullary carcinoma of the thyroid or phaeochromocytoma.
+About 25% of affected patients within MEN 2A have clinical evidence of hyperparathyroidism (which may be long standing), with hypercalcaemia, nephrolithiasis, nephrocalcinosis or renal failure.
+The distinctive feature of MEN 2B syndrome is the presence of mucosal neuromas in most, if not all, affected patients.
+The neuromas appear as small glistening bumps about the lips, tongue and buccal mucosa.
+The eyelids, conjunctivae and corneas are also commonly involved.
+Thickened eyelids and diffusely hypertrophied lips are characteristic.
+Gastrointestinal abnormalities related to altered motility (constipation, diarrhoea and, occasionally, megacolon) are common and thought to result from diffuse intestinal ganglioneuromatosis.
+About half the reported cases show the complete syndrome with mucosal neuromas, phaeochromocytomas and medullary carcinoma of the thyroid.
+Less than 10% have neuromas and phaeochromocytomas alone, whereas the remainder have neuromas and medullary carcinoma of the thyroid without phaeochromocytoma.
+Recent genetic studies have mapped the genetic defects in MEN 2A, MEN 2B, familial medullary carcinoma of the thyroid and Hirschsprung’s disease to the pericentromeric region of chromosome 10 and have identified mutations in a specific receptor tyrosine kinase gene, ret, suggesting that this dominant oncogene is responsible for the abnormalities associated with these conditions.
+2.80

 ### Q2.80
 Calcium is required for the proper functioning of numerous intracellular and extracellular processes, including muscle contraction, nerve conduction, hormone release and blood coagulation.

 Which of the following conditions is associated with hyPOcalcaemia?

 	A. Vitamin D excess - F
 	B. Magnesium depletion